platinum-browser/Platinum-Legacy/README.md

 ---

 Platinum is a hobby project entirely managed and written by the community.
-It is an Electron/Chromium based web browser that really doesn't have a purpose, the contributors are below
+It is an Electron/Chromium based web browser that aims to make Electron browsers viable. the contributors are below

 ## Installation Instructions
 1. Go to the Releases tab on the GitHub repo (or just click [this link](https://github.com/redstone-scratch/Platinum/releases)) or click on the release underneath the "Releases" text.